Lay press articles - methodology

 There are important limitations on the use of these data and we have added warning statements to alert users to these issues.
 See the data categories for the different data extracted from the articles by the analysts:

-- Articles related to poor quality medicines, retrieved from Google News in different languages using our bespoke key terms as well as the names of the different medicines and medicine classes from the ATC classification.
+- Articles related to poor quality medicines, are mainly retrieved from Google News in different languages using our bespoke key terms

-- Any articles regarding the quality of medicines/medical products, including, but not exhaustively, vaccines, medical devices, traditional and herbal medicines, vitamins, weight loss medicines, nutritional supplement, veterinary medicines, medical products, blood products and psychoactive substances (i.e. drugs used for psychoactive properties, such as cocaine and cannabis, if the quality of these products is suspected)
+- Any article regarding the quality of medicines/medical products, including, but not exhaustively, vaccines, medical devices, traditional and herbal medicines, vitamins, weight loss medicines, nutritional supplement, veterinary medicines, medical products, blood products and psychoactive substances (i.e. drugs used for psychoactive properties, such as cocaine and cannabis, if the quality of these products is suspected).

-- Any articles describing recalls, seizures, diversions, thefts, degradation, adulteration or contamination of medicines, cases of patients suffering adverse effects/lack of efficacy after taking a medicine suspected to be substandard or falsified.
+- ‘Incidents’: Any article describing recalls, seizures, diversions, thefts, degradation, adulteration or contamination of medicines, cases of patients suffering adverse effects/lack of efficacy after taking a medicine suspected to be substandard or falsified.

-- Searches on specific topics/locations/dates can be performed using the search functionality and reports can be extracted as a report
+- Searches in the MQM Globe on specific topics/locations/dates/report types can be performed using the search functionality and reports can be extracted as pdf.
+Please see the User guide.